GusEllerm/livepublication-data-producer/README.md

 Archived results are saved in `archive/<label or timestamp>.zip`.
 These can be visualised without extraction using `make view`.

 All GeoTIFFs include proper CRS and bounding box metadata.

+The `product_metadata.json` file provides a job-wide index of all unique Sentinel-2 products used to generate the composite, including acquisition time, tile ID, and platform metadata.

 ---